alemiaschi/PythonForBeginners/README.md

 # PythonForBeginners

-Slides and materials for the Python for Beginners course (Corsi Hands on: strumenti digitali per le DH)
+This repository contains the slides and the materials for the "Python for Beginners" course (Corsi Hands on: strumenti digitali per le DH).
+All materials are in Italian.